10 Devices Straight Out of a Horror Movie—Used on Animals in Labs Today

 10. Collars and Poles

-In laboratories, many monkeys have a tight-fitting metal collar permanently affixed around their necks.
-When these animals need to be moved, experimenters latch a long metal pole to the collar and violently hoist them up.
-Suspended by their necks, these terrified monkeys are yanked from their cages and slammed into a restraint chair or a transport cage or onto an examination table.
-Despite the high level of stress and potential for injury associated with these crude devices, the use of collars and poles, which are manufactured and sold by large primate dealers such as Primate Products, Inc., is still common in laboratories across the U.S.
+In many laboratories, experimenters permanently fasten a tight metal collar around monkeys’ necks, which attaches to a long metal pole.
+Using this contraption, they yank animals from their cages and slam them into restraint chairs or onto examination tables.
+Despite the high level of stress and potential for injury associated with collars and poles—which are manufactured and sold by large monkey dealers like Primate Products, Inc.—they’re still used in U.S. laboratories.

 Get the Latest Tips—Right in Your Inbox